thaliaarchi/omniwsa/docs/dialects/censoredusername.md

 ## Semantics

-The argument to `push` is arbitrary precision.
-The argument to `copy` and `slide` is Rust `isize`.
+The argument to `push` has arbitrary precision.
+The arguments to `copy` and `slide` are also parsed as arbitrary precision, but are required to fit in Rust `isize` and be non-negative.
+Negative zero generates equivalent code to zero and counts as non-negative.
+Positive zero generates no sign space token.

+Mnemonics and labels are case-sensitive.

 ## Disassembler

-The disassembler prints instructions with 4-space indentation, except for labels, and opcodes that take an argument are right-padded with spaces to match the width of the longest mnemonic (`slide`), so that all arguments start at column 11.
-Labels are printed with colon syntax, using the identifier from assembly, if available, otherwise `_` followed by the integer value.
+The disassembler prints instructions with 4-space indentation, except for labels.
+Opcodes that take an argument are right-padded with spaces to match the width of the longest mnemonic (`slide`), so that all arguments start at column
+11. Labels are printed with colon syntax, using the identifier from assembly, if available, otherwise `_` followed by the integer value.
 Each line is terminated with LF.